Arizona vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Pick OU: Under (159.5)

-Arizona has gone 8-0-0 against the spread, while Purdue's ATS record this season is 7-3-0.
-In terms of going over the point total, games involving the Wildcats are 3-5-0 and the Boilermakers are 7-3-0.
-The teams score an average of 179.6 points per game, 20.1 more points than this matchup's total.
+Arizona has an 8-0-0 record against the spread this season compared to Purdue, who is 7-3-0 ATS.
+The Wildcats have hit the over in three games, while Boilermakers games have gone over seven times.
+The two teams combine to score 179.6 points per game, 20.1 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM